Meredith Corp. (MDP). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-The NPV MMA Diff. of the $100 is below the $1,400 target I look for in a stock that has increased dividends as long as MDP has.
-If MDP grows its dividend at 1.6% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 3.41%.
-MDP earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.
+The NPV MMA Diff. of the $1,317 is below the $1,400 target I look for in a stock that has increased dividends as long as MDP has.
+The stock's current yield of 3.89% exceeds the 3.31% estimated 20-year average MMA rate.

 Memberships and Peers: MDP is and a member of the Broad Dividend Achievers™ Index.
 The company's peer group includes: Martha Stewart Living (MSO) with a 0.0% yield, McGraw Hill Financial, Inc. (MHFI) with a 1.5% yield and Scholastic Corporation (SCHL) with a 1.9% yield.